Reinforcement Learning techniques for the flavor problem in particle physics: Reinforcement Learning

 where $s_t$ is the current state at time $t$, $a_t$ is the action taken at time $t$, $r_{t+1}$ is the reward received after taking action $a_t$, $s_{t+1}$ is the new state after taking action $a_t$, $\alpha$ is the learning rate, $\gamma$ is the discount factor, $\max_{a} Q(s_{t+1}, a)$ is the estimate of the maximum future reward from the next state.
 In this procedure, one first initializes the \emph{Q}-table arbitrarily for all state-action pairs $Q(s, a)$; then, choose an action $a$ from state $s$ using a policy (e.g., $\varepsilon$-greedy\footnote{ \emph{Q}-learning balances exploration and exploitation typically using an $\varepsilon$-greedy policy: \begin{itemize} \item With probability $\varepsilon$, choose a random action (exploration). \item With probability $1 - \varepsilon$, choose the action that maximizes the current \emph{Q}-value (exploitation). \end{itemize}}), takes action $a$, observes reward $r$ and the next state $s'$.
 Then, the \emph{Q}-value is updated

 and one sets $s \leftarrow s'$.
 The goal is to find the optimal \emph{Q}-function $Q^*(s, a)$ such that:

+where the symbol $\mathbb{E}$ defines the expected value.
 In other words: the optimal value of taking action $a$ in state $s$ equals the expected value of the immediate reward $r_{t+1}$ plus the discounted ($\gamma$) value of the best possible future action in the next state $s_{t+1}$.
 The term "$\max_{a'}$" indicates that, in the future, the agent will always select the best action.

 Once $Q^*(s, a)$ is learned, the optimal policy $\pi^*$ can be derived as:

 Notice that, while $\max_a Q^*(s,a)$ gives the maximum value of the function $Q^*(s,a)$ over all possible actions $a$, with the notation $\arg\max_a Q^*(s,a)$ we denote the function which returns the action $a$ that achieves this maximum value.